Over-the-counter painkillers include:

 Generic name Brand names aspirin (some products also include other medicines)

-Anadin, Beechams powders, Co-codaprin, Disprin, Nu-Seals ibuprofen (some products also include other medicines)
+Anadin, Alka-Seltzer, Beechams powders, Codis, Co-codaprin, Disprin, Nu-Seals, Radian B Muscle Lotion ibuprofen (some products also include other medicines)

 This depends on who the medicine is for, as well as the type of pain the medicine is being used to treat.

-Paracetamol, aspirin and ibuprofen are all commonly used medicines and they have a similar ability to relieve pain.
+Paracetamol, aspirin and ibuprofen are commonly used to relieve pain.
 However, they do have slightly different effects.

-Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, are mainly effective against pain associated with inflammation or tissue damage, while paracetamol is thought to have very little, if any, anti-inflammatory action.
-NSAIDs are therefore more appropriate for pain associated with conditions causing long-term pain and inflammation, such as rheumatoid arthritis.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, work best on pain associated with inflammation or tissue damage, both long- and short-term.
+This means they are useful for pain caused by, for example, a sprained muscle or rheumatoid arthritis.
 Ibuprofen is less likely than aspirin to cause stomach problems, such as feeling sick, vomiting, abdominal (tummy) pain, indigestion and diarrhoea.

-It’s important to bear in mind that children can be given either paracetamol or ibuprofen, but not aspirin, which has been associated with a rare condition called Reye's syndrome in children.
+It’s important to bear in mind that children can be given either paracetamol or ibuprofen, but not aspirin.
+This has been linked with a rare condition called Reye's syndrome.

 Can I take paracetamol and ibuprofen at the same time?